HTDerekLiu/intrinsic-simplification/02_mixture_quantities/README.md

 # Mix-and-match Coarsening Quantities
 Our coarsening supports different "masses" for decimation.
-In this demo, we should how can one mix and match the default curvature quantity (encourging curvature aware decimation) with the area quantity (encouraging uniform simplification).
+In this demo, we show how can one mix-and-match the curvature quantity (encourging curvature aware decimation) with the area quantity (encouraging uniform simplification) to achieve different decimation behaviors.

 To run this example, please compile it using the common cmake/make routine:
 ```